 Nora Caplin-Bricker explains it perfectly when she writes for The New Yorker, “…the brilliance of Ackerman’s technique is the way in which he calibrates his monologues to grab you ever so slightly: He seems always on the verge of being funny or interesting or profound, but, like narrative tantra, he never quite lets himself go all the way.”

 That’s exactly it!
 The beauty of the stories, all of which have an ending and don’t just trail off, is that they don’t make you care about the end or feel like you missed something the way a TV show or movie does.
 You’re engaged enough to stop the obsessive thoughts, but not so much so that you fight off sleep.

-Photo of woman trying to sleep courtesy of Benjamin Torode/Getty Images.
+Photo of person in bed courtesy of Benjamin Torode/Getty Images.